bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 The error property can return six different values as its name:

 - `EvalError` — An error has occurred in the `eval()` function
-- `RangeError` — A number is “out of range”
+- `RangeError` — A number is “out of range "
 - `ReferenceError` — An illegal reference has occurred
 - `SyntaxError` — A syntax error has occurred
 - `TypeError` — A type error has occurred